-Drexel’s nationally recognized Department of Psychological and Brain Sciences prepares clinical and research leaders, advances the forefront of scientific discovery and addresses complex mental health issues.
+Drexel’s nationally recognized Department of Psychological and Brain Sciences prepares leaders who advance the forefronts of scientific discovery and clinical care for complex mental health issues.
 We offer four graduate degrees that position students for excellent careers in psychological and brain sciences across a broad spectrum of sectors and settings.
-Scholars within each concentration receive a solid grounding in the theoretical and scientific foundations of psychology, and steadily build on their knowledge through rigorous instruction, faculty-mentored research and hands-on clinical experiences.
+Scholars within each concentration receive a solid grounding in the theoretical and scientific foundations of psychology, and steadily build on their knowledge through rigorous instruction, faculty-mentored research, and hands-on clinical experience.

 Visit our department